Command-Line Interface

 Resolve address names to IPv6 only.
 This option overrides --ipv4.

-Player options#
+Player options

--p PATH#
+-p PATH

---player PATH#
+--player PATH

-The player executable that will be launched (unless a different output method was chosen).
+Set the player executable that will be launched (unless a different output method was chosen).

 Either set an absolute or relative path to the player executable, or just set the executable's name if it can be resolved from the paths of the system's PATH environment variable.